longhorn/website/content/docs/1.5.0/references/settings.md

 Every Longhorn release will ship with a new Longhorn engine image.
 If the current Longhorn volumes are not using the default engine, a green arrow will show up, indicate this volume needs to be upgraded to use the default engine.

-#### Default Instance Manager Image

-The default instance manager image used by the manager.
-Can be changed on the manager starting command line only.

 #### Default Longhorn Static StorageClass Name

 > Default: `longhorn-static`